gem09lo/Liverpool-Museum-of-Natural-History-LMNH-Project/README.md

-# PMuseum Visitors Feedback Data Engineering Project
+# Museum Visitors Feedback Data Engineering Project

 ##  Overview
 The Liverpool Museum of Natural History (LMNH) has undertaken an initiative to collect real-time feedback from its visitors through "Smiley Face Survey Kiosks" placed at exhibition exits.
 These kiosks allow visitors to rate their experience on a scale of five points (from 😡 to 😀) and include additional options like requesting assistance or reporting emergencies.
 The goal of this project was to address the museum's previous challenges of manual feedback collection and a lack of actionable insights.